 Our scientists helped transform pacemakers from a heavy bulky device into one that could fit inside the chest, with no exposed wires.
 And we're still working on improvements - as well as research that could mean less people need to be fitted with a pacemaker at all.

 When people are suddenly struck down, seemingly in their prime, it can be very difficult to deal with.
 Our research into Sudden Arrhythmic Death Syndrome has helped pioneer technology like ICD implants, which can help restore the irregular heartbeat that often precedes this syndrome.

 Funding future research breakthroughs

 For all our success, there's a lot more still to be done.
-Coronary heart disease is still the UK's single biggest killer.
+Coronary heart disease is still one of the UK's biggest killers.
 Over half a million people in the UK are living with heart failure.